+Do you have what it takes to turn a good idea into a successful business?
+A good idea alone is not a guarantee of business success.
 Statistics show that “about 96% of small businesses that enter the marketplace survive for one full year, 85% survive for 3 years and 70% survive for 5 years.
 Approximately 7000 businesses go bankrupt every year in Canada.”
 (Source)

 “Fail to plan, plan to fail.”
 Taking the time to sit down and think through a solid business plan is absolutely essential.
-It is like a blueprint for your business.
+It’s like a blueprint for your business.
 A good business plan can be adjusted and change as you go, but a changing plan is far better than no plan.
 (For more about business plans, see this post.)

 It would also be beneficial to think about what kind of team you’ll need and any software that would be required to help you run your business well.

 It might sound obvious, but starting a business takes a great deal of hard work.
 Business ownership demands far more of your time than a typical “9 to 5” job.

 Business doesn’t stop when you go home for supper.
 When challenges arise unexpectedly, you’re on call.
 You’re the “go-to”.
 If you want your business to succeed, you don’t have the luxury of ignoring the issues and hoping it all works out after the weekend.
 Do you have sufficient support in place?